Nariod/ronflex/README.md

 # Ronflex
-Attempts to suspend all known AV/EDRs processes using syscalls and the undocumented NtSuspendProcess API.
+Attempts to suspend all known AV/EDRs processes on Windows using syscalls and the undocumented NtSuspendProcess API.
 Made with <3 for pentesters.
 Written in Rust.

 ## WARNING
 Ronflex tries to suspend all known AV/EDRs and other security product processes.
 There is a high chance that the system will be unstable after Ronflex did its thing !
 Use at your own risks.

 ## Known limitations
-At the moment, Ronflex is not able to suspend processes protected by Anti-Malware Protected Process (AM-PPL).
+At the moment, Ronflex is not able to suspend processes protected by Anti-Malware Protected Process (AM-PPL), which is now quite common.
 WIP..

 ## Todo
 - [x] Loop over known processes to suspend them